-After becoming a single mom four years ago, I buried my emotions and denied myself the chance to grieve.
-I felt it was my job to keep my children’s lives as normal as possible to protect them and their grieving process.
-So I put on my super strong-mom cape, and I went to work.
-I managed my career, the house, the kids, and everything else life threw at me.
+After becoming a single mom five years ago, I buried my emotions and denied myself the chance to grieve.
+I felt it was my job to keep my children’s lives as normal as possible to protect them and their grieving processes.
+So I put on my Super Mom cape, and I went to work.
+I managed my career, the house, the kids, and everything else life threw at me, desperately trying to juggle it all and be a strong woman.
 I truly thought I was doing what was best for us at the time.
 Boy, was I wrong!

-During this journey, my faith and relationship with God have grown stronger and deeper through the trials, heartbreak, and messiness.
+It’s been a journey, and my faith and relationship with God have grown stronger and deeper through the trials, heartbreak, and messiness.
 I always said that God was my strength, but what I also did was fool myself.
-I tried controlling my life and circumstance instead of surrendering it all to Him and letting Him be my strength in everything.
+I tried controlling my life and circumstances instead of surrendering it all to Him and letting Him be my strength in everything.
 I thought I had to be strong all the time and keep a smile on my face.
 No matter how I felt, I buried my emotions and did not allow myself to cry or feel anger because I didn’t think that was what believers in Christ did.

 I thought that I was “supposed” to be happy every second of the day.